 An owner can direct her identity agent to use the public encryption key of a selected digital identity of the owner to encrypt sensitive data including private and identifying information.
 This data can be stored locally and/or remotely and can be decrypted by the owner (only) using the paired private decryption key.

 Potentially yes.
 If a given web service has an installed identity agent, a user with legacy account/password access to a web service can use her identity agent to present one of her digital identities to the identity agent of the web service.
-If found acceptable, she can subsequently use her identity agent to present her digital identity to log in rather than entering her password, thereby transitioning from password to digital identity usage.
+If found acceptable, she can subsequently use her identity agent to present her digital identity to log in rather than entering her password, thereby transitioning from using a password to using a digital identity.

 Having securely exchanged digital identities, owners can use their identity agents to secure transactions and messages, end-to-end.
 When sending, the private signing key of the sender’s digital identity is used to digitally sign the transaction, and the public encrypting key of the recipient’s digital identity is used to encrypt the transaction.
 When receiving, the private decrypting key of the recipient’s digital identity is used to decrypt the transaction, and the sender’s public verification key is used to verify the digital signature.

 When online, an identity agent receiving a digital identity presented by another owner can verify that the originating identity agent controls her digital identity by conducting a cryptographic proof-of-possession challenge.
 Additionally, the receiving identity agent can verify that the originating owner controls her identity agent by sending a proof-of-custody challenge (remote demand to authenticate) to the identity agent of the originating owner.
-The originating identity agent re-authenticates the owner, sending a success or failure notification to the receiving identity agent.
-Verifiable control is achieved if both the proof-of-possession challenge and the proof-of-custody challenge are successful.
+The originating identity agent triggers owner re-authentication, sending a success or failure notification to the receiving identity agent.
+Verifiable control has been achieved if both the proof-of-possession and the proof-of-custody challenges are successful.

-Owners can use their identity agents to proof, attest and digitally seal the digital identities of other owners.
+Owners (users and providers) can use their identity agents to proof, attest and digitally seal each other’s digital identities.
 The requesting owner submits a digital identity and identifying information to the attesting owner (a.k.a. issuer).
-They may meet in-person or online, possibly using a web conferencing tool.
+They may meet in-person or online and possibly use a web conferencing tool.
 If the attester successfully identity-proofs the requester, the attester uses his identity agent to affix an attestation (e.g. “proofed”) to the requester’s digital identity by means of a digital seal.
 The digital seal is created by using a pre-determined sealing image and the private embossing key of the attester’s digital identity.
 The action of creating a digital seal and using it to affix an attestation elevates identity assurances associated with the requester’s digital identity.
 Relying parties can acquire the attester’s digital identity and use the public inspection key of the attester to verify the digital seal and attestation.
-Multiple parties can proof, attest and digitally seal the digital identity of a requester thereby incrementally elevating identity assurances for relying parties.
+Multiple parties can proof, attest and digitally seal the digital identity of an owner thereby incrementally elevating associated identity assurances.

 The identity agent of an issuing owner can apply the private embossing key of a selected digital identity to create a digital seal that cryptographically affixes an attestation to a digital identity, a consent token or some other digital artifact.
 A relying identity agent having a public copy of the issuer’s digital identity can use the public inspection key to verify that the issuer must have digitally sealed and attested the artifact.
 Digital sealing elevates non-repudiation strength over traditional digital signature because identity agents exploit native authentication mechanisms binding owners to their devices.
 This ensures that an owner is tightly bound to her digital identity and embossing key when used to cryptographically bind the issuer’s identity and attestation by means of a digital seal.
 A relying identity agent can obtain objective proof that the issuer controlled her private embossing key when affixing a digital seal and attestation by launching proof-of-possession and proof-of-custody challenges.
-Potentially these properties of digital seals may satisfy eIDAS guidelines at an elevated level.
+Possibly, these properties of digital seals can satisfy eIDAS guidelines.

-When launching a collaborative application service like email, text messaging, or video conferencing, the identity agent of the owner launching the service selects a suitable digital identity from her digital wallet to identify herself, and a digital identity of the owner with whom she wishes to collaborate from her list of contacts.
-When one of the owners originates a message, the identity agent of the originating owner uses designated keys held by their digital identities to sign and encrypt the message and create a digital fingerprint, sending this data to the receiving owner’s identity agent.
-The identity agent of the receiving owner uses designated keys held by their digital identities to decrypt the received message, verify the digital signature, and verify the received fingerprint, delivering the decrypted message to the application service of the receiving owner if successfully verified.
+When launching a collaborative web service such as email, text messaging, or conferencing, the identity agent of the owner launching the service selects a suitable digital identity from her digital wallet to identify herself, and a digital identity of the owner with whom she wishes to collaborate from her list of contacts.
+When sending a message, the identity agent of the sending owner uses a designated key of her digital identity to sign the message; uses a designated key of the public copy of the receiving owner’s digital identity to encrypt the message; creates a digital fingerprint; and forwards this data packet to the receiving owner’s identity agent by way of the web service.
+The identity agent of the receiving owner uses a designated key of his digital identity to decrypt the received message; uses a designated key of the public copy of the sender’s digital identity to verify the digital signature; verifies the received fingerprint; and releases the decrypted message to the recipient if the fingerprint is successfully verified.